ansys/openapi-common/README.rst

 HTTPS Certificates
 ~~~~~~~~~~~~~~~~~~

-The ``requests`` library does not use the system certificate store to verify TLS certificates, it uses the
-``certifi`` package.
-This means that if your service provides a certificate that is not publicly trusted
+The ``requests`` library uses the ``certifi`` package to verify TLS certificates instead of a local system certificate store.
+These means only TLS certificates signed by a public CA can be verified by ``requests`` in its default configuration.
-there are two options.
+If you need to verify locally-signed TLS certificates, there are two recommended approaches:

 pip-system-certs
 ================

 The ``pip-system-certs`` library patches the certificate loading mechanism for ``requests`` causing it to
 use your system certificate store.
-This is the most seamless solution, but there are a two issues to be
+This is the simplest solution, but there are two potential limitations:
-aware of:

-1. The library does not support every platform that is supported by python, so it may not
+1. ``pip-system-certs`` does not support every platform that is supported by CPython, so it may not
-be possible for you to use.
+be supported on your platform.

 2. The change to ``requests`` affects every package in your environment, including pip.
 Make sure you are
 using a virtual environment.

 .. note::
-  If you are using OIDC authentication and your service provides a self-signed certificate you will need
+  If you are using OIDC authentication and your service provides a internally-signed certificate you will need
   to use this option.

 Custom certificate store
 ========================

-The ``SessionConfiguration`` object allows you to provide a path to a custom CA certificate, this will be
+The ``SessionConfiguration`` object allows you to provide a path to a custom CA certificate.
+If provided, this will be
 used to verify the service's TLS certificate instead of the ``certifi`` package.

 Platform-specific Kerberos configuration